 Naomi Judd was first known to the world as half of country music's mother/daughter duo, The Judds.
 Reaching unprecedented success throughout the 80's and 90's, The Judds sold 20 million records, scored fifteen #1 hits and received over sixty industry awards, including six Grammy's and seven consecutive CMA Vocal Group of the Year awards and the ACM's Top Vocal Duet award.
 At the pinnacle of their career, Naomi was stricken with Hepatitis C, a potentially fatal chronic liver disease, incurred from an infected needle when she worked as a registered nurse cutting short her musical career and forcing her into retirement to battle the disease.
 The Judds bid farewell to the fans in 1991, but Naomi did not step out of the public spotlight for long.

-Today, Naomi is a survivor of Hepatitis C and served as the first national spokesperson for the American Liver Foundation.
+She recently wrote a memoir, "River of Time: My Descent into Depression and How I emerged with Hope" and shares her story about hitting rock bottom in 2011.
+She hopes to inspire others who are struggling with mental health issues, and is an advocate for removing the stigmas around mental health.
+Naomi is also a survivor of Hepatitis C and served as the first national spokesperson for the American Liver Foundation.
 Using her fame, her experience as a former RN and her passion to help people, she's re-directed energies into communicating her learnings and research through educating audiences about the scientific link between mind, body and spirit in the healing process as a keynote speaker.
 A member of Dr. Andrew Weil's board of directors, Naomi advocates an integrative holistic approach to medicine along with the latest in modern technology.
 She helps to bridge the conversation between academia, medical communities and the everyday person about health and family-related issues whether her audience is the National Institutes of Health or a group of uninsured, single working Moms.

 In 2004, her self-penned bestseller, Naomi's Breakthrough Guide, 20 Choices to Transform Your Life, remained on The New York Times best-seller list for over eight weeks.
 In 2005, Naomi wrote her third children's book, Gertie the Goldfish, and in 2006, The Transparent Life hit the shelves.
 Hallmark Channel tapped her to host, Naomi's New Morning, a weekly talk show that aired 2005 to 2007.
 In 2007, Naomi released yet another best-seller titled Naomi's Guide to Aging Gratefully which was a message of empowerment to the millions of Baby Boomers in this country.
 She also served as spokesperson for Partners Against Pain, Post Cereal's "Heart Health" campaign, Prilosec and AARP.
 And coming full circle to where we first discovered this unique, captivating personality, she helped launch CMT's reality competition hit, Can You Duet as a talent judge for the past two seasons (2008-2009).